 When we call suicide selfish we make it about us, thus sidelining those who are truly in pain.

 You know what isn’t selfish?
-Reaching out to those who are in pain.
+Reaching out to those who are in pain and meeting them where they’re at.
+That means identifying their condition as a condition and not a pity party.

 “Committing suicide is selfish” is among the most selfish things a person can say.